How to Find Research Supervisors

 4. Take note of their names and institutional affiliations.
 You can then use a search engine to find their contact information, such as email addresses.

-5. Generate a list of supervisors and their contact information who demonstrate compatibility with your research goals and interests.
-Ensure that you include only PIs affiliated with universities or research institutes, excluding students or postdocs.
+5. Create a list of research supervisors and their contact information who share your research objectives and interests.
+It is important to focus specifically on principal investigators (PIs) affiliated with universities or research institutes, excluding students or postdoctoral researchers.

 6. Keep in mind that if you click on a specific research area on a profile, you will be presented with a comprehensive list of researchers worldwide who are working in that particular field.